-In addition to the standard UKMOD input data based on a single-year of FRS data, a multi-year UKMOD input dataset is made available to users: UK_2020_b1.
-The multi-year dataset is constructed by appending three consecutive UKMOD input data files (i.e. three FRS waves).
+In addition to the standard UKMOD input data based on a single-year of FRS data, a multi-year UKMOD input dataset is made available to users: UK_2021_b1.
+Typically, the multi-year dataset is constructed by appending three consecutive UKMOD input data files (i.e., three FRS waves).
+However, the 2021 version of the multi-year dataset was constructed using the 2018/19, 2019/20, and 2021/22 datasets, skipping the 2020/21 data, the quality of which was affected by the coronavirus pandemic.
 The increased sample size allows increasing variability in the data especially when analysing subnational reforms affecting subgroups of the population (e.g. lone parents in Scotland and Wales).
 Household sample weights are divided by 3 (i.e. the number of appended waves) to make the sample representative of the UK population.
 The household-level variable dpd denotes the income data period and is used to uprate correctly the financial values of the income data to the policy year (this is done by Uprate parameter DBYearVar in policy Uprate_uk).